zheka2304/skill-issue-task-graph/README.md

 - Putting threads to sleep and waking them
 - [Planned] Thread affinity mask for tasks

-Note that this is not a production-ready solution, but rather a project, I've made for fun.
+**NOTE:** This is not a production-ready solution, but rather a project, I've made for fun.
 It must be properly tested and benchmarked before using it for real.

 ## Installation